atewari-bot/driving-coupon/README.md

 ### Missing data handling

 * <b><i>car</i></b> column:
-  * More than 99% of values are missing.
   * Car column have more than 99% of values missing.
 The type of vehicle should not affect coupon acceptance.
 We could drop the car column or fill it with a value 'car'.
 I would drop the column as this column is agnostic of coupon acceptance with 99% missing values.
 * <b><i>Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50</i></b> columns:
   * Missing values in the range of 1% to 2%.